Judy Hofmeyr

-Apart from her role as Green Transition Minerals Fellow at APRI, Judy is completing a PhD at the University of Manchester's Global Development Institute.
-Her research focuses on natural resource governance, especially the socio-legal dynamics that shape relations between mines, communities, and the environment.
-Her current project investigates the application of international business and human rights standards in Africa’s extractive industries.
+Judy heads up APRI's Mineral & Development Programme, which explores how Africa's minerals can be governed to support structural transformation, industrialisation, and inclusive development.
+Judy has recently completed a PhD at the University of Manchester's Global Development Institute.
+Her research focused on natural resource governance and development policy, and her thesis investigated the application of international business and human rights standards in Africa’s extractive industries.
 She is particularly interested in how both hard and soft law is influenced by the energy transition, and what social repercussions it may hold for Africa's people.

 Before returning to academia, Judy spent seven years working in the Southern African mining sector, delivering and managing projects in South Africa, Zambia, Namibia, Tanzania, and Botswana.
 She started out as a mediator of mine-community disputes, thereafter taking on a consultant role in Deloitte Africa's mining team.